wmeints/mlops-airflow-sample/README.md

 be done using the
 [following guide](https://fizzylogic.nl/2022/09/10/how-to-debug-airflow-dags-in-vscode#:~:text=You%20can%20store%20connections%20in,json%20connections/dev/all.json).
 Last, the environment variable
-`AZURE_STORAGE_CONNECTION_STRING` should be set to a connection string that has access to your Azure Blob Storage.
+`AZURE_STORAGE_CONNECTION_STRING` should be set to a connection string that has access to your Azure Blob Storage and when running either the deploy_model or the deploy_traffic_mirroring DAGs, values for the artifact URLs should be set in `variables/dev/all.json`.

 ## Documentation